CodeHubOrg/underground/Bristol/README.md

-This is going to be the Bristol mini-directory of Restaurants, Cafes and Pubs!
+This is going to be the Bristol mini-directory of Cafes and Pubs!